-The small town of Tawang is located amidst the eastern Himalayan ranges.
-It is famous for its 400-year-old monastery.
+A small town located amidst the eastern Himalayan ranges, Tawang is a town in northeastern India famous for its 400-year-old monastery.
 This monastery is one of the biggest Buddhist monasteries to be found in India and is an important pilgrim center for the followers of Buddhism.
 Apart from its religious importance, Tawang is famous for its natural beauty, which attracts and enchants the traveler.

-The small town of Tawang is perched at a height of over 10,000 ft above sea level.
-It is an important Buddhist center of northeast India.
 The origin of the Tawang monastery can be traced to the mid-17th century.
 A monk, Mera Lama, a contemporary of the fifth Dalai Lama, founded this monastery.
 The sixth Dalai Lama was born in this monastery.
-The Tawang Monastery is also known as the 'Galden Namgyal Lhatse.'
+The Tawang Monastery is also known as the 'Gaden Namgyal Lhatse.'
 This monastery is a virtual treasure trove of Tibetan Buddhist culture.
-The Parkhang hall within the monastery has a library that houses a good collection of rare Buddhist manuscripts and thanka paintings (traditional Tibetan paintings on cloth).
+The Parkhang hall within the monastery has a library that houses a good collection of rare Buddhist manuscripts and thangka paintings (traditional Tibetan paintings on cloth).
 The monastery complex also houses a towering 18-ft-high gilded statue of the Buddha in the prayer hall.
 The monastery is situated on a spur about 2 km from the heart of the town.
-Tawang provides the traveler with panoramic view of the eastern Himalayas.
-The area around Tawang is suitable for trekking and hiking.

 The Tibetan Buddhist festival of Losar is celebrated in the month of February-March every year with great fanfare in the Tawang monastery.